clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

 Fast forward a few years, I had a magical experience seeing and interacting with the "glowing water" off the coast of Puerto Rico.
 As I swept my hand into the water, countless of tiny single-celled creatures called dinoflagellates would light up the surrounding water.

 These personal experiences inspired me to create this installation art.
-The intention of this art was not to match the experiences I had, but a reminder for the viewers to appreciate and be mindful of the beauty of the nature and don't let these bio lights fade away in the process of technologization.
+The intention of this art was not to match the experiences I had, but a reminder for the viewers to appreciate and be mindful of the beauty of the nature.